Think-N-Kreate-Ltd/AGIS-control-firmware/discription.md

 ## some condition of infusion that already known
 - the container usually have size <3L only
 - may have intermittent infusion (adminstered over a special period of time, and at a specific interval)
-- may have a continuous infusion (delivered over a prolonged period of time, e.g. saline: serval days)
+- may have a continuous infusion (delivered over a prolonged period of time, e.g. normal saline: serval days?)

 ## problem
 - condition: